in28minutes/in28minutes.github.io/_posts/2019-10-07-spring-boot-vue-crud-full-stack-with-maven.md

 To be able to do that, we need to

 - Create REST API for retrieving a list of courses.
-- Connect the React Frontend to the backend REST API
+- Connect the Vue JS Frontend to the backend REST API

 ### Create REST API for retrieving a list of courses